alexpods/bin-search-tree/README.md

 ###.map()###

 Creates new tree based on values returned by invokation of provided function for each node.
-Direction of tree traversion: from min key to max max.
+Direction of tree traversion: from the min key to the max max.
 You will be able to change direction in the future versions of the library.

 ```js